PhilipYip1988/python-notebooks/readme.md

 ## The Python Imaging Library

 The Python Imaging Library contains the Image module which contains the Image data structure.
-This module is used for Image construction from an ndarray or an image file taken from another image manipulation program or camera.
-Note that the modern version of the Python Imaging Library is called PILLOW.
-PILLOW was originally a fork from PIL.
-PIL was Python 2 based and has been discontinued:
+This module is used for Image construction from an ndarray or an image file taken from another image manipulation program or camera:

 * [The Python Imaging Library](./pillow_library/notebook.ipynb)